 Where to go if you’re homeless and need somewhere to sleep for the night

 For a full list of night shelters go to the Bristol Homeless Connect website.

 Some night shelters in Bristol only accept people who have been referred there by other agencies.

 The Julian Trust and Spring Of Hope shelter accept self-referrals.
-This means you can turn up without the help of an agency.
+This means you can turn up without help from an agency.

 Julian Trust night shelter